stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 but we tend to use these type traits so frequently in the math library it made sense to write specializations for them.

 But how does that line work?
-Note that, on success, `std::enable_if_t` returns a void type, and on failure the functions is removed from the set of possible signatures though SFINAE.
+Note that, on success, `std::enable_if_t` returns a `void` type, and on failure the functions is removed from the set of possible signatures though Substitution Failure is not an Error [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae).
 So on success the template signature is

 ```cpp
 template <typename EigVec, void* = nullptr>